crosspath/rubocop-configs/README.md

 ## Usage

 Let's take an example!
-Suppose you're building typical Rails project, this is your steps:
+Suppose you're building typical Rails project, you have to do:

 1. Prepend this code to `.rubocop.yml`: